 This is where we post the latest info we have.
 If you’re a FAN member, you should join, click “Like” and “Subscribe”.
 That way, anytime someone posts something, it’ll automatically be emailed to you (if you post a reply or comment, you’ll automatically be emailed if others do too).

 We welcome new members, FAers, family and friends, but it remains a closed FB group so we can control who’s a member and avoid spam.
-But we welcome new members. – if you ask to join, FB sends an email to Michael, to Gay and to Terry, any of who can approve you..
-If you ask to join, FB sends an email to Michael, to Gay and to Terry, any of who can approve you.
-So if we wouldn’t know who you are, send us an email directly so we know your connection to the group.
+If you ask to join, FB sends an email to the admins of the group, any of who can approve you.
+So, if we wouldn’t know who you are, send us an email directly so we know your connection to the group.

 There are a number of other Facebook groups with a similar focus.
 Here are the ones I’m aware of (If you know of others, email me via the address bottom right of this page and let me know):

 FAersOnly: To provide emotional and information support for FA sufferers (intentionally restricted, not family, carers or friends).

 Live life to the fullest (closed group, similar to group above): This group is only for people who have FA.
 Chat, talk, share concerns, vent etc. Have a good time and make new friends.

 FAPG: To provide emotional support and share information among FA parents, friends and carers.